akash-network/awesome-akash/raptoreum-miner/README.md

 Welcome Raptoreum miners!
 Akash offers a global marketplace of compute with thousands of CPU's ready for small and large deployments.

+You must change the wallet address in `env` variables in deploy.yaml.
+Additional settings like TUNE and DONATION are available as well.

 # What is the best pool?
 Where do I solo mine?

 We recommend you check MiningPoolStats for the most up-to-date list of mining pools.